Emotion Detection and Recognition (EDR) Market - Growth, Trends, COVID-19 Impact, and Forecasts (2021 - 2026)

-The Market is Segmented by Software (Facial Recognition, Speech and Voice Recognition, and Bio-sensing) and Services, End-user Vertical (Government, Healthcare, Retail, and Other End-user Verticals), and Geography.
+The Emotion Detection And Recognition (EDR) Market is Segmented by Software (Facial Recognition, Speech and Voice Recognition, and Bio-sensing) and Services, End-user Vertical (Government, Healthcare, Retail, Entertainment), and Geography.

 ABOUT THIS REPORT